AnnaTsukiyo/EPAM-Exceptions-Catch-em-all-task/README.md

 # Catch'em all

-The purpose of this exercise is to train you to work exceptions, to handle them in particular.
+The purpose of this exercise is to train you to work with exceptions, to handle them in particular.

 Estimated workload of this exercise is _30 min_.